solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_02_Java_Language_Support.md

-# Java Language Support
+# Java language support

 This section describes tools to interact with Azure Database for MySQL (Single Server and Flexible Server) through Java.

-## Example Code
+## Example code

 Refer to the [Connect and Query sample for Java](./03_Connect_Query_Java_IntelliJ.md), which uses IntelliJ, Spring Boot, and Spring Data JPA.

-## Application Connectors
+## Application connectors

 *MySQL Connector/J* is a JDBC-compatible API that natively implements the MySQL protocol in Java, rather than utilizing client libraries.
 The Connect and Query sample does not directly utilize *MySQL Connector/J*, but Microsoft provides a sample that uses this technology.

 To allow developers to focus on implementing business logic, applications commonly use persistence frameworks like Spring Data JPA.
 Spring Data JPA extends the JPA specification, which governs *object-relational mapping* (ORM) technologies in Java.
 It functions on top of JPA implementations, like the Hibernate ORM.
 The Connect and Query sample leverages Spring Data JPA and *MySQL Connector/J* to access the Azure MySQL instance and expose data through a web API.

 Flexible Server is compatible with all Java client utilities for MySQL Community Edition.
 However, Microsoft has only validated *MySQL Connector/J* for use with Single Server due to its network connectivity setup.
-Refer to the[MySQL drivers and management tools compatible with Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/concepts-compatibility) article for more information about drivers compatible with Single Server.
+Refer to the [MySQL drivers and management tools compatible with Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/concepts-compatibility) article for more information about drivers compatible with Single Server.

-### Resources
+## Resources

 1. [MySQL Connector/J Introduction](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-overview.html)
 2. MySQL Connector/J Microsoft Samples